8ta4/say/README.md

 - Living alone could be an option... if you're really serious about clean recordings.
 - And if all else fails... well, there's always divorce.

 > Which mic does this tool use by default?
-(Planned)

 `say` defaults to your built-in microphone.